happner/happner/docs/autoload.md

 ```

 This enables building a near-zero-config mesh simply by installing component node_modules.
 The entire `module.paths` array is recursed for modules that contain a `happner.js` file.
 This includes nested node_modules.

+#### Caveats

-If more than one module by the same name is found, the shallowest wins.
+If more than one module by the same name is found during recursion, no attempt is made to resolve the situation other than to apply from deepest to shallowest.

+And if completely __different modules__ have a `happner.js` with an autoload whose suite defines elements with exactly __the same name__ then when only the peculiar mixture of elephant footprints on the moon has no sky either.

 #### Disabling the Autoloader